JRonhovde/SEGrep/README.md

 `segrep pattern viewcountfiles` - same as `viewfiles` but includes matches per file

-You can also pass regular grep options as part of the command, e.g. `segrep -i pattern` will ignore case.
+You can also pass regular grep options as part of the command, e.g. `segrep -iv pattern` will match lines that do not contain pattern and ignore case.
 Some grep options might conflict with the more complex commands, use at your own risk.